How to Switch From an EOR to Payroll With Owned Entities

 Global payroll is a managed payroll solution that involves overseeing and distributing employee compensation on a multinational scale.
 As a global payroll provider, we run your organization’s payroll but we are not your international employees’ legal employer of record.

-Our global payroll services are handled by 350+ in-house payroll managers dispersed across 100 countries.
+Our global payroll services are handled by 350+ in-house payroll managers dispersed across the world.
 They handle:

 - Compliantly onboarding and offboarding employees